1991 Amputee Soccer World Cup (outdoor)

 The 1991 Amputee Soccer World Cup (outdoor) was the outdoor tournament of the 6th annual international competition of amputee football national men's teams.
-It was organized by the Amputee Soccer International, and was held in Tashkent, Uzbekistan in October 1991 after indoor championship.
+It was organized by the Amputee Soccer International, and was held in Tashkent, Uzbekistan between 16 and 20 October 1991 after indoor championship.

 Uzbekistan won the title for the second time, defeating El Salvador in the final.
 Brazil became bronze medalist before England.

 Participating nations

 Following six nations competed in the tournament.
 Uzbekistan was presented by Matonat Tashkent, Russia - by InvEskoSport Barnaul.